 When the global COVID-19 pandemic hit, nobody knew what the future held.
 Businesses, restaurants, attractions, beaches, and parks shut down overnight.
 Any kind of travel completely stopped.
-The world was filled with uncertainty that continues today.
+The world was filled with uncertainty.

 Five months before the world was struck by this global pandemic however, we took Austin to Disneyland for the first time.

 And let me tell you, Disneyland truly was the happiest place on earth for Austin!
 His face lit up the moment we got on the bus at the parking lot.
 The anticipation emanated pure joy throughout his whole body!